Is It Normal For My Puppy To Have Soft Stools Or Diarrhea?

 Ingestion of Foreign Objects

 Puppies are curious creatures and may be prone to exploring their surroundings with their mouths.
 This can lead to them ingesting objects that they shouldn't, such as toys, socks, or even small household items.
 Swallowing foreign objects can cause irritation or blockages in their digestive tract, leading to soft stools or diarrhea.
-It's crucial to puppy-proof your home, keeping hazardous items out of their reach, and closely supervising them during playtime to prevent such incidents.
+It's crucial to puppy-proof your home, keeping hazardous items out of their reach, and closely supervising them during to prevent such incidents.

 Underlying Health Conditions